Independent Legal Advice: What Is It and Why Do I Need It?

 Once the Agreement has been executed and the conditions met, we will provide you with one or two original copies for your records.
 The original Agreement(s) should be kept in a safe place such as a safety deposit box or a fireproof safe.
 We will store an electronic copy of your Agreement for 10 years, but will not retain an original copy.
 This is why it is so important for you to retain the original in case any issues ever arise between you and your spouse or partner in the future.

 A lawyer’s duty in providing ILA is not to simply “sign off” or act as a “witness” to the Settlement Agreement.
 It is so much more than that.
-It is a certification by your lawyer that we have advised you of the contents of the Agreement, are satisfied that you understand the terms of the Agreement and the potential rights or entitlements you may be waiving by entering into the Agreement.
+It is a certification by your lawyer that we have advised you of the contents of the Agreement, and are satisfied that you understand the terms of the Agreement and the potential rights or entitlements you may be waived by entering into the Agreement.
 The lawyer’s job is to make sure you are fully aware of the terms and consequences of signing.

 If you require ILA for a family law matter, please do not hesitate to contact our office at 780-482-7691 or email@example.com.
 We will provide you with further information regarding the process and set up an appointment for you with one of our family law lawyers.